enhance-dev/enhance.dev/src/views/docs/md/learn/practices/browser-modules.md

 ### Simple Example

-If you have written a bit of JS for your app that has an external dependency, you'll likely want to bundle that program with its dependency.
+If you have written a bit of JS for your app that has an external dependency, you'll likely want to bundle your script with its dependency.

 Let's use [Algolia's autocomplete](https://github.com/algolia/autocomplete) as an example.